mobino/integrations/README.md

 integrations
 ============

-This repository contains Plugins, Modules and whatnot for poular e-commere plattforms.
+This repository contains plugins, modules and whatnot for poular e-commere plattforms.
 Currently supported is:

    - shopware
    - gambio